 3.11 Power Capacity — The rate at which the energy is delivered per unit time by the cell and is measured in Watts.

 3.12 Rated Capacity — The capacity value of a cell determined under specified conditions and declared by the manufacturer.

+3.13 Final voltage — The voltage below which discharge is not permissible considering safety of the cell, as declared by the manufacturer.

+3.14 End of Discharge Voltage — Voltage correspond to at least a DoD of 80 percent, as declared by the manufacturer.

+3.15 Batch — All cell of the same type of design, chemistries, form factor, and rating manufactured by the same factory during the same period, using the same production process and materials, offered for inspection/sampling at a time, shall, constitute a batch.

+3.16 Power Capability — Maximum power that a cell can deliver at a given voltage and specified SOC.

 4 GENERAL

 4.1 Only cell samples which are less than two months (60 days) old, from the date of manufacture, shall be used for the tests specified in this standard.